Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 What Makes Praia da Falesia so Special?

-• 6 km of uninterrupted soft sand.
+• Approximately 6 km of uninterrupted golden sand

-• Natural wind protection from cliffs.
+• Natural wind protection provided by tall cliffs

-• Huge space, even in peak season.
+• Ample space, even during peak summer months

 Why Praia da Falésia Is Considered One of the Best Beaches in the World

-• Water quality
+• Excellent water quality

 Falesia Beach Algarve